RDIL/LiquidBT/testpackage/README.md

 # Test Package

 Hello o/
-I am a package for the purpose of testing, and proving (basically) how to use ibind.
+I am a package for the purpose of testing, and proving (basically) how to use liquidbt.